 Wooooooowoooooooooo!
 That’s snow pup singing for Hello!
 My name is Kuruk, Ku for short.
 That means Bear in Pawnee – at least that’s what my Mama says.
 She says I am her Babybear because I will never be as big as a real bear.
 I was given this name by the nice people who rescued me from a puppy mill in Alaska in January 2011.

-My first year of life was very tragic and traumatic, but since my Mama adopted me I have healed and overcome a lot.
+My first year or two of life was very tragic and traumatic, but since my Mama adopted me I have healed and overcome a lot.
 Mama says I was like a feral wolf, but now I love kisses and back rubs!
 Woooooowo00000oo!

 I am still a little shy sometimes, so I was a little nervous about starting a blog and posting my Haiku.
 I have always thought thoughts in Haiku.
 I don’t know why.
 Maybe I was a Japanese Akita in a past life, but in this life I am an Alaskan Malamute.
 I’m a wooly too, which means I have longer fluffier fur.

 Mama is very kind to type everything for me.
 My paws are too big to type.
 I seem to press several keys at once.
 My spelling isn’t very good either since I never went to puppy school.
 So Mama hears my Haiku when they come (they flow naturally for me at random times) and writes them down.
 Since I am a pup, I cannot speak like people, but I speak telepathy and Mama can hear that.